GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 The server only sends a single snapshot per location.
 This keeps you from being inundated with snapshots from a high volume application.
-If you want to take another snapshot,
+If you want to take another snapshot, click on the Clone button above the list of snapshots in the debug pane.

 You can generally inspect the values of variables in your own code.
 (In this example, that's code in the `com.google.gct.tutorial` package.)